caseysoftware/contactually-php/README.md

 *  Implement pagination for ContactHistories->index(), Contacts->index(), Tasks->index(), Contacts->search(), Notes->search(), Tasks->search()
 *  Implement error handling for all of the above
 *  Finish mapping out the relationships between resources (noted below so far)
-*  Everything related to ContactGroupings
-*  Everything related to Contents
-*  Everything related to EmailAliases
-*  Everything related to EmailTemplates
-*  Everything related to Groupings
-*  Everything related to Partners
-*  Everything related to Webhooks

 ## Resource/subresource relations